RasaHQ/rasa/docs/languages.rst

 Language Support
 ================
-Currently rasa NLU is tested and readily available for the following languages:
+Currently Rasa NLU is tested and readily available for the following languages:

 =============  ==============================
 backend        supported languages